Louisiana State Penitentiary: Mental health and faith at Angola

 Faith is referenced many times as being a catalyst for positive change in the lives of lots of Louisiana State Penitentiary inmates.
 Author Mark Baker describes this connection in his book entitled You Can Change: Stories from Angola Prison and the Psychology of Personal Transformation.
 Here, Baker discusses how the high rates of reincarceration among Louisiana State Penitentiary inmates serves as an extremely demoralizing and discouraging reminder of the historical and systemic factors that landed them behind bars in the first place.
-Given the highly religious background of many of the inmates, who come largely from Louisiana, Mississippi, and other southern states, faith has proven to be a very strong motivator for many of the inmates in Angola.
+Given the highly religious background of many of the inmates, who come largely from Louisiana, Mississippi, and other southern states, faith has proven to be a powerful motivator for many of the inmates in Angola.
 Baker discusses how inmates exposed to religious practices while incarcerated often went on to find a higher purpose in themselves and better avoid future reincarceration.

 This faith-based approach to mental healthcare is also seen in palliative care at the Louisiana State Penitentiary.
-Due to the largely older population of inmates at Louisiana State Penitentiary, the prison sees much higher rates of intakes than release as many men pass away while incarcerated.
+Due to the predominantly older population of inmates at Louisiana State Penitentiary, the prison sees much higher rates of intake than releases, as many men pass away while incarcerated.
 In partnership with the University Hospital Community Hospice program based out of New Orleans, the Louisiana State Penitentiary has introduced a hospice program for terminally ill inmates.
-Inmate Ministers are able to assist in counseling with the ill inmates, as well as help them practice faith if they are interested in doing so.
-As seen with the other responsibilities they were assigned, this serious duty proved beneficial to not only the recipients, but the Inmate Ministers as well.
+Inmate Ministers can assist in counseling with the ill inmates, as well as help them practice faith if they are interested in doing so.
+As seen with the other responsibilities they were assigned, this serious duty proved beneficial to not only the recipients but the Inmate Ministers as well.

-Though the blend of mental healthcare and faith interventions has been controversial and yielded mixed results in many spaces, research like Baker's suggests that it is working positively in Louisiana State Penitentiary.
-Though it is unclear why, the large role of religion, particularly Christianity, in the Southern United States, could be a major factor in this occurrence.
+Though the blend of mental healthcare and faith interventions has been controversial and yielded mixed results in many spaces, research like Baker's suggests it works positively in Louisiana State Penitentiary.
+However, it is unclear why the large role of religion, particularly Christianity, in the Southern United States could be a major factor in this occurrence.

 Violations of inmate rights

-In 2021, a federal judge found that the Louisiana State Penitentiary violated the Americans with Disabilities Act through its treatment of inmates requiring rehabilitative services.
-The judge, Chief U.S, District Judge Shelly D. Dick, ultimately ruled that the Louisiana State Penitentiary had committed a violation of the Americans with Disabilities Act, and concluded her opinion by describing fifteen areas in which the prison was in need of injunctive relief.
+In 2021, a federal judge found that the Louisiana State Penitentiary violated the Americans with Disabilities Act in treating inmates requiring rehabilitative services.
+The judge, Chief U.S. District Judge Shelly Dick, ultimately ruled that the Louisiana State Penitentiary had committed a violation of the Americans with Disabilities Act and concluded her opinion by describing fifteen areas in which the prison required injunctive relief.

 Inmate organizations

 Inmate organizations include Angola Men of Integrity, the Lifers Organization, the Angola Drama Club, the Wonders of Joy, the Camp C Concept Club, and the Latin American Cultural Brotherhood.
-Angola is also the only penitentiary in the United States where inmates are allowed to independently run their own churches, a practice founded in the penitentiary's history with slavery, and one looked upon favorably by inmates.
+Angola is also the only penitentiary in the United States where inmates are allowed to independently run their own churches, a practice founded in the penitentiary's history with slavery and one looked upon favorably by inmates.